-Since companies can’t read customer’s minds, the most appropriate way to get useful information is by creating a survey.
-The questions in the survey will provide a complete picture and a direction for making decisions and solving doubts.
+There are various ways to ask for feedback, and one of them is by sending a survey.
+It seems as sending a survey is the most appropriate way to get useful information.
+Usually, the answers to the questions in the survey will provide a complete picture and a direction for making decisions and solving doubts.

 – Contract manager